Transparency in Supply Chains (TISC): Modern Slavery Act Statement

 The IET takes a multifaceted approach, which includes:

-During 2020 and ongoing into 2023, the IET requested, via our procurement policy and forms, that all contracts must include anti-slavery statements.
-In 2023 a project to review all standard templates was started, and is ongoing, and all the templates reviews that have been completed contain the appropriate anti-slavery statement.
+During 2020 and ongoing into 2024, the IET requested, via our procurement policy and forms, that all contracts must include anti-slavery statements.
+In 2023 a project to review all standard templates was started, and was ongoing throughout 2024, and all the templates reviews that have been completed contain the appropriate anti-slavery statement.

 Futures Place, our main office based in Stevenage remains an area of focus, including for cleaning and catering services.
 Operatives are on site so any unusual work practises would be visible.
 Catering and cleaning are also generally consistent, allowing individuals to become known to facilities colleagues over time and relationship developed.